jtahn/Markdown/README.md

 - why 'reading' cards instead of 'recall'
 	- simply, atm i have no clue how to make good/effective recall cards out of this stuff
 	- even if i just understand something and dont intentionally try to commit it to memory, i personally seem to have pretty decent recall...probly exactly bc i understand it? i'm sure there's some studying theory here, but i'm too busy to look that up rn..more importantly, i dont think that theory matters because of the next point
+		- (maybe bc as i try to re-understand it, i'm 'active recalling' why it makes sense; and so that's why i indirectly memorize it)
 	- i enjoy reading cards bc they're easy and i'm lazy, so i actually consistently do this
 		- also, revising a reading card is easy; revising recall cards is a nightmare atm (bc they're all broken up and stuff, and you need to phrase things in terms of questions...etc etc)
 		- aka this is the only workflow i actually consistently do atm, and i can't really see how any 'recall' method wouldn't share similar problems as my 'recall' attempt i made in the past (and couldn't stick to)